SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/01-select.md

 ## Cursor Pagination

-If you want to paginate rows based on column(s) such as the primary key, you can use cursor pagination.
+Use cursor pagination If you want to paginate rows based on column(s) such as the primary key.

 ```rust
 use sea_orm::{entity::*, query::*, tests_cfg::cake};